I Have Been Crucified With Christ (the POWERFUL truth from Galatians 2:20)

 In Galatians 2 Paul is countering this belief and showing how a follower of Jesus is made right with God.
 He’s arguing that faith in Jesus alone is where salvation is found (Galatians 2:15-16).

-This is what leads us to one of the key passage of Galatians.
+This is what leads us to one of the key passages of Galatians.
 Paul is going to show us how we can be made right in Christ.
 Let’s jump into the Galatians 2:20 meaning to find out what he says.

-What Galatians 2:20 Means
+Galatians 2:20

-The concept of being crucified with Christ is found in several places in the New Testament (Colossians 2:20, 3:3, 2 Timothy 2:11, and Romans 6:3-14).
-But Galatians 2:20 is one of the most known for saying, I have been crucified with Christ.
+As we look at the meaning of Galatians 2:20 we are going to see what it means to be crucified with Christ.
+The concept is found in several other places in the New Testament (Colossians 2:20, 3:3, 2 Timothy 2:11, and Romans 6:3-14).
+But Galatians 2:20 is one of the most known.

 But it doesn’t end there.
 When Christ rose from the dead, we too are brought back to life.
 We find this life not on our strength, but in his.

+What does it mean to be crucified with Christ?
+It means that our old self dies and in its place a new life emerges.
+We are new creations.
 The things we used to be about, the desires of the flesh, the loves of this world, the self-centeredness most are enveloped in, are dead.
 Nailed to the cross.

-2. Christ Lives In Me Meaning
+I No Longer Live, But Christ Lives In Me

 We do not have to go through life on our own or with our own power.
 We have Christ living in us.
+“It is no longer I who live, but Christ lives in me.”

-But followers of Jesus are called to live a life of faith in God, not the desires of our flesh.
-We can trust that his ways are better because he loves us and gave himself up for us.
-He’s proven his love and now he’s showing us a better way to live.
+That’s not always easy, but we can trust that his ways are better because he loves us and gave himself up for us.
+He’s proven his love, and now he’s showing us a better way to live.

 Because of what Jesus has done we should not return to those dead things.
 Instead we should follow what he says is best for us.

-4. Who Loved Me And Gave Himself For Me
+Who Loved Me And Gave Himself For Me

 All too often we feel we have to do all that God asks to earn his love.
 We have to clean ourselves up so that we can be acceptable to God.
 For many this is the message they have been taught in the church.
 But this message doesn’t free us, it entraps us.
 The reality is we are incapable of fixing ourselves or earning God’s love.